top of page

 About Sarah

-Hi, I’m Sarah Kingsburgh, a local Belmont realtor, yoga instructor, and mom of three.
+Hi, I’m Sarah Kingsburgh, a local Belmont realtor and mom of three.
 I love helping families find homes that fit their lifestyle and making the Belmont, NC real estate process as seamless as possible.
 When I’m not showing homes, you can find me exploring Belmont with my family and our rescue dog, Frida.